gilbsgilbs/babel-plugin-i18next-extract/CONTRIBUTING.md

 ## Case 2: You want to develop a new feature

-In this case it is **very** important that you open an issue, especially if the required work is consequent.
+In this case it is **very** important that you open an issue first, especially if the required work is consequent.
 We may need to discuss on the design, the maintainance burden it would add, etc. If you still want to make it, you may follow an approach close to the previous case.
 Do not hesitate to open the PR early and prefix it with "[WIP]", so that other contributors can be informed that you're working on it.

 ## Project Structure